theMarcHuerta/cs349h-292Y-microassignments-students/hw1-stoch-compute/questions.md

 Q1.
 Does the accuracy of the computation change when the `save_rngs` optimization is enabled?
 Why or why not?

+Yea it gets severely impacted, it happens because the bitstreams are all correlated and stochastic computing math is based off independent vectors.
+And when we multiply and do the AND operation, it just returns the same array.

+x = 0.4
+running with save_rngs disabled ref=0.280000
+mean=0.280363
+std=0.014224
+running with save_rngs enabled ref=0.280000
+mean=0.400217
+std=0.015507

 Q2.
 Devise an alternate method for implementing `1/2*(x*x+x)` from a single stochastic bitstream.
 There is a way to do this with a single (N+k)-bit bitstream, where k is a small constant value.

+You can shift the bitstream over by K bits and then try to do the math since it'd be offset for the multiplication logical AND operations now.

+I implemented it and it did muchhh better.
+For a 1000 bitstream, i generated 50 extra bits and shifted over the other 2 arrays by 25.
+Not sure what the exact math has to be honestly I think it just needs 1 bit of difference. x = 0.6 running with save_rngs disabled ref=0.480000 mean=0.479765 std=0.015849 running with save_rngs enabled ref=0.480000 mean=0.479660 std=0.020587

 #### Part W: Extend the Stochastic Computing Paradigm [15 points]

 Come up with your own extension, application, or analysis tool for the stochastic computing paradigm.
 This is your chance to be creative.
 Describe what task you chose, how it was implemented, and describe any interesting results that were observed.
 There is no need to pursue great results, e.g., beating some state-of-the-art approaches.
 It is fine to obtain minimum results just to show that your idea works.
 Here are some ideas to get you started: